Public switched telephone network

-The technical operation of the PSTN adheres to the standards internationally promulgated by the ITU-T. These standards have their origin in the development of local telephone networks, primarily in the Bell System in the United States and in the networks of European ITU members.
-The E.163 and E.164 standards provide a single global address space in the form of telephone numbers.
-The combination of the interconnected networks and a global telephone numbering plan allow telephones around the world to connect with each other.
+The technical operation of the PSTN adheres to the standards internationally promulgated by the ITU-T. These standards have their origins in the development of local telephone networks, primarily in the Bell System in the United States and in the networks of European ITU members.
+The E.164 standard provides a single global address space in the form of telephone numbers.
+The combination of the interconnected networks and a global telephone numbering plan allows telephones around the world to connect with each other.

 History

-Commercialization of the telephone began in 1876, with instruments operated in pairs for private use between two locations.
+Commercialization of the telephone began shortly after its invention, with instruments operated in pairs for private use between two locations.
 Users who wanted to communicate with persons at multiple locations had as many telephones as necessary for the purpose.
 Alerting another user of the desire to establish a telephone call was accomplished by whistling loudly into the transmitter until the other party heard the alert.
-Bells were soon added to stations for signaling, so an attendant no longer needed to wait for the whistle.
+Bells were soon added to stations for signaling.

-Later telephones took advantage of the exchange principle already employed in telegraph networks.
+Later telephone systems took advantage of the exchange principle already employed in telegraph networks.
 Each telephone was wired to a telephone exchange established for a town or area.
-For communications outside this exchange area, trunks were installed between exchanges.
-Networks were designed in a hierarchical manner until they spanned cities, countries, continents, and oceans.
+For communication outside this exchange area, trunks were installed between exchanges.
+Networks were designed in a hierarchical manner until they spanned cities, states, and international distances.

 Automation introduced pulse dialing between the telephone and the exchange so that each subscriber could directly dial another subscriber connected to the same exchange, but long-distance calling across multiple exchanges required manual switching by operators.
 Later, more sophisticated address signaling, including multi-frequency signaling methods, enabled direct-dialed long-distance calls by subscribers, culminating in the Signalling System 7 (SS7) network that controlled calls between most exchanges by the end of the 20th century.

-The growth of the PSTN meant that teletraffic engineering techniques needed to be deployed to deliver quality of service (QoS) guarantees for the users.
+The growth of the PSTN was enabled by teletraffic engineering techniques to deliver quality of service (QoS) in the network.
 The work of A. K. Erlang established the mathematical foundations of methods required to determine the capacity requirements and configuration of equipment and the number of personnel required to deliver a specific level of service.